majorhaji/backend-api-project/README.md

 You need to complete the provided seed function to insert the appropriate data into your database.

-Utilising your data manipulation skills, you will also need to complete the utility functions provided - `formatDate`, `makeRefObj`, and `formatComments` for the seed function to work.
-Instructions on these utility functions are in the [utils README](./db/utils/README.md).
+Utilising your data manipulation skills, you will need to design some utility functions to ensure that the data can fit into your tables.
+These functions should be extracted into your `utils.js` and built using TDD.
+If you feeling stuck, think about how the data looks now and compare it to how it should look for it fit into your table.
+The katas we gave you on day 1 of this block might be useful.

 **Some advice: don't write all the utility functions in one go, write them when you need them in your seed**

 ---

-## Step 4 - Building Endpoints
+## Step 3 - Building Endpoints

 - Use proper project configuration from the offset, being sure to treat development and test environments differently.
 - Test each route **as you go**, checking both successful requests **and the variety of errors you could expect to encounter** [See the error-handling file here for ideas of errors that will need to be considered](error-handling.md).